 The heart of the Mindfulness Bell is the creative expression of mindfulness practice offered by practitioners throughout the world.
 The beauty of each issue comes from the creative fruits offered by our readers.

 The Mindfulness Bell invites submissions of prose, poetry, photography, and artwork for our upcoming issues.
 Material should include specific examples of how mindfulness practice in daily life is helping to transform suffering, create peace, and improve relationships and well-being.
-Please share from your personal practice and from your heart.
+Please share from your personal practice in the Plum Village tradition and from your heart.

-We especially request stories, poems, and artwork from children and teens.
+We welcome your stories, poems, and feature articles, and we especially request stories, poems, and artwork from children and teens.

 Art and Photo Submissions